-The New York Times recently published a report showing that greenhouse gas emissions created by the airline industry is at an all time high, despite promises made a decade ago to curb emissions.
 The International Civil Aviation Organization has predicted that by 2045, international air traffic will increase by 3.3 times, leading to increased fuel consumption by the airlines and consequently more CO2 emissions.
-Clearly air travel is here to stay.
-But the fact remains: our climate is changing for the worst.
-In fact, many popular places are currently in danger or under threat by climate change today.
-These places include The Maldives, Rio de Janeiro (which will be the city worst affected by climate change in South America), The Dead Sea, Osaka, Miami & many more.
-In 2017, 4 million cubic meters of rock engulfed the small village of Bondo in the Swiss Alps, burying and killing 8 tourists.
-The rise in temperatures means that the top of mountain was not as cold as it should have been/used to be.
-Tragically, the glaciers on Mount Kilimanjaro in Moshi Tanzania are expected to completely disappear between the years 2022 and 2033.
-That’s less than 3 years from today!!
+Clearly air travel is here to stay, however our carbon footprint is increasing daily.
+In fact, many popular places are currently in danger or under threat by climate change today, places like Rio de Janeiro.
+Tragically, the glaciers on Kilimanjaro in Tanzania are expected to completely disappear between the years 2022 and 2033.

-Although the Trump administration has rolled back so many environmental policies, including opting out of the Paris Agreement, individuals, however, can still make a difference by reducing their carbon footprint in many ways.
-While at home, things like insulating your house, using solar panels instead of electricity, planting a tree in your backyard, or anywhere, are some of the easiest and simplest changes that we can make, and within our control.
-What our government does unfortunately is not within our control until the next elections roll around.
-The Intergovernmental Panel on Climate Change (IPCC) tells us that any rise in the earth’s temperature above 1.5 degrees will lead to irreversible damage to the ecosystems that support us.
-So although many people cannot sail to their destinations like young activist Greta Thunberg, here are some of the things you can do while traveling to reduce your carbon footprint and be an eco-friendly traveler.
+We can still make a difference by reducing our own carbon footprint in many ways.
+While at home, things like insulating your house, using solar panels, or planting a tree, are some of the simplest changes that we can make, and within our control.
+So, although many people cannot sail to their destinations like young activist Greta Thunberg, here are some of the things you can do while traveling to lower your carbon footprint and be an eco-friendly traveler.

-1. Avoid taking too many flights and fly direct
+1. To lower carbon footprint, avoid taking too many flights

-With Priceline flights offering things like the Express Deal or Kayak Explore, it’s hard not to choose flying over other modes of transportation, especially for longer distances.
-For example, Americans can better utilize their holiday time by getting flights to Japan instead of, say a boat.
-Imagine the time it will take, unless you are not in any rush.
-But U.S workers know all too well the value of vacation time.
-If you are lucky, you can afford to take a week or 2 off, so maximizing that time is of the utmost importance.
 Since air travel is responsible for the great amount of your carbon footprint while on holiday, avoid flying as much as you can and aim for non-stop travel.
 Layovers and stopover flights are great for adding more places to see especially when traveling internationally, but are not so great for the planet.
-The good news is that more and more airlines are increasing the number of direct flights; United Airlines will soon be the first North American airline to fly direct to Cape Town, South Africa.
+The good news is that more and more airlines are increasing the number of direct flights.
+For example, United Airlines is the first North American airline to fly direct to Cape Town, South Africa.
 And the best way to travel Europe is by train, so take the train from London to Paris and Eurostar will help you cut carbon emissions by 90%!

 2. Fly economy class (or even business)